screepers/screeps_console/README.md

 to a server for the first time it will ask for your credentials (and if it's a private server for the host), which will then be saved for future use.

+When using the "screeps.com" server the console will automatically create a token and use that instead of storing your credentials.

 ## Launching